 The new Help to Buy Equity Loan: here’s what you need to know

 Are you considering using the Help to Buy Equity Loan scheme to buy a home?
-Then it’s essential you know about major changes happening when the current scheme ends in March 2021.
+Then it’s essential you know about some major changes happening to the scheme.

 What are Help to Buy Equity Loans?